basho/basho_docs/source/languages/en/riak/quickstart.md

 ### Check Running Nodes

-After you have the nodes up and running, it's time to test them and make sure they are available.
+After you have the nodes up and running, it's time to test them and make sure that they're available.
 You can do this by taking a quick look at your process list.
 To do this, run:

 ```bash
 ps aux | grep beam